amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having all-or-nothing access.
 - **Avoid copy-pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials.
 - **Avoid API key rotations**: OAuth 2.0 uses short-lived access tokens.
 These tokens are automatically rotated in minutes.
-- **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.
+- **Simplified auditing**: Each integration has its identity, which makes it easy to trace API calls back to the integration invoking the API call.

 ## Guidelines for building an OAuth 2.0 integration
-- Ensure you store the `refresh_token` and the `access_token` securely.
+- Store the `refresh_token` and the `access_token` securely.
 - Use HTTP Authentication.

 ## Building an OAuth 2.0 integration

-Building an OAuth 2.0 integration enables secure access to Meraki resources by allowing applications to interact with the system through a structured authorization process.
-This integration is essential for managing Meraki organizations and accessing their resources securely.
+Use OAuth 2.0 integration for secure access to Meraki resources, allowing applications to interact through a structured and secure authorization process.

-The components involved in building an OAuth Integration:
+You can build an OAuth intgration with these components:
-- **Application registry**: The platform where you register your application to obtain necessary credentials.
+- **Application registry**: The platform where you register your application to get necessary credentials.
 - **Administrator**: The entity responsible for granting permissions to manage the organization.
 - **Access token**: A token used to authenticate API calls to Meraki resources.
 An access token expires 60 minutes after being generated.
-- **Refresh token**: A token that is long-lived and used to obtain new access tokens once they expire.
+- **Refresh token**: A token that is long-lived and used to get new access tokens once they expire.
 Always store the refresh tokens securely.
 The refresh token is automatically revoked after 90 days of inactivity.

 These are the stages of building an OAuth 2.0 integration:
 1. Register your integration with Meraki.